-The Goosander is a medium-sized duck is a large duck and a member of a group known as the 'sawbills' after their long, narrow bills with saw-like 'teeth' which are good for gripping fish.
+The Goosander is a medium-sized duck and a member of a group known as the 'sawbills' after their long, narrow bills with saw-like 'teeth' which are good for gripping fish.
 A long, streamlined bird, the Goosander is perfectly shaped for swimming after fish.
 Goosanders are gregarious birds, forming flocks of thousands of birds in some parts of Europe.

 How to identify